matthewtownson/Python_KD4014/_episodes/12-numpy-intro.md

 ~~~
 {: .language-python}

-Finally, we can round the calculated velocities to 2 decimal places.
+Finally, we can use `numpy.around` to round the calculated velocities to 2 decimal places.

 ~~~
-numpy.round(velocity_list, decimals=2)
+numpy.around(velocity_list, decimals=2)
 ~~~
 {: .language-python}